 Film is a wonderful way to explore the power of individuals to change lives, whether based on real life or fiction.
 Some personal favourites that come to mind include Matilda, Willy Wonka and The Chocolate Factory, Schindler's List, The Hunger Games and Erin Brockovich.
 The Anti-Bullying Alliance is delighted to work with Into Film and the Into Film Festival this Anti-Bullying Week to provide schools with resources to use film to explore issues relating to bullying, power and personal responsibility.

-This resource supports anti-bullying at the Into Film Festival.
+This resource supported the anti-bullying Heroes strand at the Into Film Festival 2015.

 Activities to support engagement, debate and reflection alongside a screening from the Words Can Hurt strand.